Just-Insane/Grav/pages/01.blog/keycloak-sso-part-1-what-is-sso/item.md

 These features allows Keycloak to be highly configurable, but also fairly easy to install and setup.

 More information about Keycloak can be found here: https://www.keycloak.org

+### Basic Workflow

+The basic workflow when authenticating to a service that uses SAML/OIDC from the users perspective is as follows:

+1: User goes to the web address of a SSO protected service (known as a service provider, or SP).

+2: The service asks for a cookie that the users browser may have stored, which contains a token, if it finds a valid token in the browser, it logs the user in.
+If this token does not exist, or is invalid, the service directs the user to the configured Identity Provider (IDp).

+3. Once the user reaches the IDp, they are presented with a login page.

+4. The user logins in with their provided credentials.
+The IDp can compare these to locally stored credentials, or against an LDAP or Kerberos backend.

+5. The user is given a token upon successful login which is stored as a cookie in the browser, and gets automatically redirected back to the service they were initially attempting to access.
+This token usually contains a username, as well as information regarding what the user has access to, if using a protocol like OIDC that supports authorization.

+6. The service requests the token from the browser and if the token is valid, allows the user access to the service.

+Token validation is done on a secure back channel between the service and Identity Provider, without involving the browser, to increase security.